 Keeping Children Safe in Education 2025 highlights it is essential that everybody working in a school or college understands their safeguarding responsibilities.
 All staff who work directly with children must read Part One, Part Five and Annex B of KCSiE.
+Those who do not work directly with pupils must read Part One.

-Staff can find a copy of Keeping Children Safe in Education 2025 in school located on the safeguarding notice board, within the safeguarding folders within each classroom and school office.
+Staff can find a copy of Keeping Children Safe in Education 2025 in the staffroom and on the school website.
+All staff also receive it by email.